hayleymacdonald3/Manuscript_RT-fluctuations-in-PD/README.md

 Matlab behavioural task version:
 Main task script: selecinhib.m
-Main program files in "private".
+Main program files in "Files".
 Files within "New" additional to create trial number, combination and structure.
 This version of task includes arduino program to control microswitches which record behavioural response.